nialloc9/higher-order-functions/README.md

-# Examples of currying in javascript
+# Examples of higher order functions in javascript